 Everyone dreads them!
 What if I told you that you don’t have to dread them?
 And maybe even enjoy them?
 I have 4 tips on how your family formals can run smoothly!
 Keep on reading!

-1. MAKE A FAMILY FORMALS SHOT LIST
+2. MAKE A FAMILY PORTRAITS SHOT LIST

 This is a general shot list I usually suggest.
 It’s not definite but it’s a good place to start:

-- Bride and groom + bride’s immediate family
+- Couple + Partner #1’s immediate family

-- Bride and groom + groom’s immediate family
+- Couple + Partner #2’s immediate family

 When I have a shot list to work with during family formals, I’m able to keep things moving along, get all the shots we need and never miss a family shot request.

-2. LET YOUR PHOTOGRAPHER KNOW OF ANY SPECIAL FAMILY DYNAMICS
+3. LET YOUR PHOTOGRAPHER KNOW OF ANY SPECIAL FAMILY DYNAMICS